 Tolls at road bridges and tunnels

-Other concessions your local authority might provide
+Other concessions your local council might provide

 - free parking places in off-street car parks

 - access to town centres where other vehicles are restricted.